 Many organizations have recognized the importance of protecting private information from becoming public, especially when that information is sensitive.
-The Forbes Technology Council identified some of the top cybersecurity trends to keep an eye out for in 2022.
+The Forbes Technology Council identified some of the top cybersecurity trends to keep an eye out for.

 - Ransomware Cyberattacks: Companies may face ransomware attacks where their data and systems are held hostage in return for ransom.
 This type of cyberattack is believed to grow more this year and in the years to come.
 According to the Forbes Technology Council, professionals need to be well-positioned and ready to deal with untrustworthy sources.